-There are two versions of Monopoly that can be played cross-platform, although you don’t have complete freedom.
-These are Monopoly for Stadia and the Monopoly mobile game.
+There is only one version of Monopoly that can be played cross-platform, although you don’t have complete freedom.
+That is the Monopoly mobile game.

 Monopoly Mobile Game

-The mobile game is your second option.
+The mobile game is your only option for cross-platform play.
 This works on any device running Android 6.0 or later, or iOS 11.0 or later, so you can play it on any phone or tablet running these operating systems, providing they’re recent enough to be able to run the game.

 Check out my full review of this game here: Monopoly Mobile Game Review.

 How To Play Monopoly on the TV with Friends